Skip to contents

 3. pollutants, requiring a vector of code(s) from import_eea_pollutants().

-4. dataset, requiring a value of either 1 (unratified, up-to-date data from data flow E2a), 2 (ratified data from data flow E1a) or 3 (Historical Airbase data).
+4. dataset, requiring a value of either 1 (unratified, up-to-date data from data flow E2a), 2 (ratified data from data flow E1a), 3 (Historical Airbase data), 4, (Downscaled CAMS forecast at station level) or 5 (Gap-filled E2a, using linear interpolation for smaller gaps, and a regressor based on similar stations for larger ones).

 It is recommended that users provide at least one country, as leaving this as NULL is likely to import more data than a typical R session can handle.